justinknguyen/BeatBind/README.md

     <img src="./images/devices.png" width="100%" height="100%">
     </p>

-Once you're done, click on `Save` to save your settings.
+Once you're done, click on `Save` within the app to save your settings.
 Click on `Start & Close` to close the window and start listening for your hotkeys!

 You can open the settings again by right-clicking on the app's system tray icon.